LucaRickli/GHCR-Hook/README.md

 #### Sync your local images to GitHub's Container Registry using webhooks.

-When the server recieves a webhook from GitHub with the event `package.published` it checks if the image exists locally.
-If so it proceeds to download the new image & restart every container using this image.
+The server reacts to webhooks from GitHub with the event `package.published`.
+If everything checks out it proceeds to download the new image & restart every container using this image.

 ### Limitations